The Narrow Valley

 Not a moment too soon as a miryhl smacked into the spot where Greig had been lying not so long ago.
 The bird squalled, thrashing around until it could get its feet underneath it again.
 Eyes flashing, it hopped awkwardly away on bleeding feet before flapping laboriously back into the sky.

 But not before Silveo recognised the sleek lines and pale silvery collar that had immediately drawn his eye at the Choice.
 “Vehro,” he whispered, watching his miryhl rejoin the battle in the sky with a viciousness that shocked him.
 “Dear Gods, what’s happened to you?”

-“A winter in the wilderness,” Rider Rechar said, standing by his shoulder.
+“A winter in the wilderness,” Rider Rechar said, standing by his shoulder and keeping a tight hold on Bumble’s collar to stop her from joining the fight.
 “I’d say that’d be enough to bring out the beast in even the mildest miryhl.”

 Unable to argue with that, Silveo watched in silence as Mercata shook off her attacker and sprang back into the air, bloodied and battered and shrieking the retreat to her flock.
 His relief that Vehro wasn’t amongst them was short lived as the newer flock of miryhls began to land in the field before the woods.
 At the head of them all was the huge, black female that had defeated Mercata.

 Pale-eyed and menacing, she stalked towards the trees, feathers fluffed up, bloodied beak glinting in the morning light.

 Silveo knew her too: Thunder.
 Once she had been Haelle’s miryhl, but she had never been considered tame by anyone except her Rider.
 Even Mhysra had admitted to feeling nervous around this big, silent miryhl.